 STFC consists of several distinct departments which each focus on a different specialism within science, technology, innovation and support, yet work together to achieve STFC’s grand ambitions.
-Different departments may look for graduates with similar skills, so you should consider which role/s are most suitable to you, and apply for up to two of these.

 Within STFC, STFC Technology is the leading provider of electronic and microelectronic systems for many high-profile international projects.
 Our systems can be found throughout the world and range from single ASICs to large systems that use tens of thousands of custom ICs and hundreds of multi-million gate FPGAs.

 Our leading facilities and varied projects will provide you with unique and challenging career opportunities.
 If you are an enthusiastic electronic, microelectronic or nanoelectronic engineer then we would be interested in you joining our team.
+Opportunities include:

 Our Graduate Engineers are offered permanent contracts and will work on real projects from day one.
 You will be given a wide variety of training in both technical and personal skills and supported to develop and achieve your full potential.
-You will be part of both the STFC Graduate Scheme and our IET accredited Professional Development Scheme and actively encouraged in achieving Chartered Engineer status.
+You will be part of both the STFC Graduate Scheme and our IET accredited Professional Development Scheme and actively encouraged in achieving Chartered Engineer status

-You should be interested in a technical career as a engineer, have good awareness of basic electronic principles and how these apply to modern circuit design.
+You should be interested in a technical career as an engineer, have good awareness of basic electronic principles and how these apply to modern circuit design.
 A good honours degree in a relevant subject, which meets the IET’s requirements for CEng, is essential.

 You must be self-motivated and dedicated to understanding the continuously evolving design tools and methods.
 You will be supported by experienced colleagues, and a mentor, but will be expected to be able to act on your own initiative and be able to demonstrate a systematic and analytical approach to problem solving.